-You’ll also need to protect yourself from liability issues by obtaining insurance.
-There are many types of coverage to choose from; general liability protects your business from lawsuits, but you will need commercial property insurance for your inventory, assets, and restaurant property.
-Serving alcohol will require liquor liability insurance in order to protect you from alcohol-related liability claims.
+You’ll also need to protect yourself from liability issues by obtaining restaurant liability insurance.
+There are many types of coverage to choose from; general liability insurance protects your business from lawsuits, but you will need commercial property insurance for your inventory, assets, and restaurant property.
+Serving alcohol will require liquor liability insurance to protect you from alcohol-related liability claims.

 If you’re doing this for the first time, choosing the right restaurant insurance cost and coverage can quickly become a daunting task.
 However, you must get it right the first time in order to ensure you’re completely protected.
 Tabak Insurance Agency has 25 years of experience in the restaurant and bar industry and can get you covered fast; call (281) 769-5274 today.